 The Lensa AI app is free to download, and you can get a 7-day free trial to test things out.
 But after that, the party ends, and you have to pay to continue.
 By far, the cheapest option is to pay annually. $31.99 annually compared to $7.99 monthly.
 Very cheekily, though, Lensa AI adds an extra $2 onto the annual price if you choose to accept the 7-day free trial.
 Without the trial, you would be charged $29.99 annually instead.

 As well as the subscription price, you also get charged for Magic Avatars.
 It starts at $3.49 and goes up to $6.99 — even during the free trial when everything is supposed to be free.
 As you can see, though, from my subpar Magic Avatars earlier in the article, it’s debatable whether or not you would get your money’s worth.

 Is Lensa AI safe for kids?

 To be honest, it’s not really suitable for kids, and when you upload images for Magic Avatars, you are asked to verify you are at least 18 years old.
 Many women are outraged at their images being hypersexualized with enlarged breasts, pouting lips, and a generally inappropriate pose.
 These images can easily make their way online onto social media and be taken entirely out of context by family, friends, and (potential) employers.

 One prominent example is actress Megan Fox, who complained on her Instagram account.
-The above image was cropped by us, but if you click through to the original post, you’ll see the full image (NSFW).
+The above image was cropped by us and the original post has since been deleted, but suffice it to say that the results were quite risqué.
 It’s easy to see what she’s angry about.

 Olivia Snow, over at Wired Magazine, also did an excellent article on how she uploaded some of her childhood photos, and Lensa AI turned them into little more than child pornography.